Kolkata civic polls: Left pins hope on Red Volunteers to recover lost ground | Politics

 The Left Front, during the last Assembly polls, managed to bag only five per cent of the total votes polled.

 ''While selecting the candidates, we zeroed in on such activists who have helped common people amid the pandemic.
-The way the Red Volunteers served during the time of crisis, people clearly understood that Left members are the ones that stand by masses,'' CPI(M) Kolkata district secretary Kallol Majumdar said.
+The way the Red Volunteers served during the time of crisis, people clearly understood that Left members are the ones who stand by masses,'' CPI(M)'s Kolkata secretary Kallol Majumdar said.

 Echoing him, CPI(M) central committee member Sujan Chakraborty said young activists, who have already reached out to those in need, will have greater acceptability among the masses.